 From his days with The Smiths through his extraordinary solo career, Morrissey delivered some of the most memorable lines in pop music.
 Today I bring you some of my favorite lyrical lines from The Smiths.
 Each line brings a smile to my face whenever I hear it sung.

+Morrissey’s brilliant lyrical content is evident from his days with The Smiths through his extraordinary solo career.
 Consider using some of these lines in everyday life.
 For instance, when someone asks you about your summer vacation, you could reply, “I left the South.
 I traveled North.
 I got confused – I killed a horse.
 I can’t help the way I feel.”
 That should elicit an interesting response.
 Have fun with these lyrics and always remember the brilliance that was, and still is, The Smiths.

 “How can you stay with a fat girl who’ll say: ‘Oh, would you like to marry me?
 And if you like, you can buy the ring.'” – William It Was Really Nothing